 3. Cranberry Raspberry

 There’s a huge lack of cranberry flavored anything around Spain and cranberry juice is insanely expensive compared to the US or the UK.
-It’s probably the reason why I crave it and peanut butter more than anything other American products ever since I moved abroad long-term.
+It’s probably the reason why I crave it and peanut butter more than any other American products ever since I moved abroad long-term.

 So when I was presented with the opportunity to choose cranberry flavored teas, you can imagine my delight and how I jumped at it!